 Ever so slightly out of town:

 Every Tuesday morning you’ll find the weekly market (produce, fish, cheese, plus practical things like household goods, underwear and shoes!) in Piazza Dante Alighieri, while the third Sunday of the month is the Slow Food Market with local farmers and their produce (goat cheese, honey, sourdough bread, wine, salumi, fresh produce).
-The first Sunday of the month the historical centre hosts a pretty good flea market that lasts all day until 7pm where you can find all kinds of treasures, including textiles, cameras, furniture, paintings, toys, green glass from Empoli and ceramics.
+The first Sunday of the month the historical centre hosts a rather charming flea market that lasts all day until 7pm where you can find all kinds of treasures, including textiles, cameras, furniture, paintings, toys, green glass from Empoli and ceramics.

-Visiting the White Truffle Festival
+The White Truffle Festival

 The festival is held for 3 weekends in November, starting at 10am on Saturdays until 11pm and 9am on Sundays until 11pm.
+You can read more about it here, here and here.

 The main thing to know about the festival is that driving in and out of San Miniato is extremely restricted.
 Streets are closed as food stalls and tents take up every single piazza (and car park) in town and it becomes pedestrian only for the entire weekend while the whole town emanates the perfume of these precious tubers.